beling/book-pl/src/ch11-03-test-organization.md

 can then make as many test files as we want to in this directory, and Cargo will compile each of the files as an individual crate.

 Let’s create an integration test.
-With the code in Listing 11-12 still in the *src/lib.rs* file, make a *tests* directory, create a new file named *tests/integration_test.rs*, and enter the code in Listing 11-13.
+With the code in listing 11-12 still in the *src/lib.rs* file, make a *tests* directory, create a new file named *tests/integration_test.rs*, and enter the code in listing 11-13.

-<span class="filename">Filename: tests/integration_test.rs</span>
+<span class="filename">Plik: tests/integration_test.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-13/tests/integration_test.rs}}